 The workshops give prisoners an opportunity to get further involved in the project.
-They strengthen understanding of the issues raised by the exhibition and how the messages of Anne Frank and her diary are relevant today.
+It strengthens understanding of the issues raised by the exhibition and how the messages of Anne Frank and her diary are relevant today.

-- Free2Choose, a debate-style workshop on human rights and democracy, led by Anne Frank Trust education staff.
+- Free2Choose, a debate-style workshop that discusses issues of human rights and democracy, led by Anne Frank Trust education staff.